CODE Docker image

 Misc

 If you need customizations, for example additional fonts, you can build the docker image yourself.
-See the source on GitHub.
-Add font packages to the install-collabora-online-ubuntu.sh or install-collabora-online-rhel8.sh script, then build a custom image.
+Please find everything in Collabora Online source code repository on GitHub.